ShatilKhan/Hemo/sample_data/README.md

 # Dataset for Blood Donation Prediction

+You can find a sample dataset for prediction as well as a sample png image for a blood test report [right here!](https://drive.google.com/drive/folders/1AOuk44G4SmzZtGJLhwb6Xhq39Y9sryfB?usp=drive_link)

 ## Blood Transfusion Service Center Data Set
 Data taken from the Blood Transfusion Service Center in Hsin-Chu City in Taiwan.